worktheclock/replit.github.io/tutorials/10-productivity-hacks.md

 ![**Image 3:** *Opening the command palette.*](/images/tutorials/10-productivity/10-03-dropdown-menu.png)

-Let's take a look at how these work by editing the [PyGame juggling project](https://repl.it/@GarethDwyer1/cwr-07-juggling-with-pygame) that we covered in a [previous tutorial](http://www.codewithrepl.it/07-building-a-game-with-pygame.html).
+Let's take a look at how these work by editing the [PyGame juggling project](https://replit.com/@GarethDwyer1/cwr-07-juggling-with-pygame) that we covered in a [previous tutorial](http://www.codewithrepl.it/07-building-a-game-with-pygame.html).

-Instead of carrying out the suggested operations as you usually would, use Repl.it's productivity features instead.
+Instead of carrying out the suggested operations as you usually would, use Replit's productivity features instead.

 ## Duplicating entire lines